“When I was a young boy, I played futsal in the street and in a club. It was great fun and helped me to become the player I am today.”

 - weather – what is the weather like throughout the scene?

-- witches – what do the witches look like? what do they wear? what do they do? what do they sound like? how do they appear and disappear?
+- witches – how do we commicate their fiendish and supernatural natures? what do they look like? what do they wear? what do they do? what do they sound like? how do they appear and disappear?

 - familiars – what does each look like? what are they doing through the scene?